1. What makes S. Typhi so pathological? – with an emphasis on Typhoid toxin’s contribution.

 To fill this gap in our knowledge, we perform research to determine precise role(s) of typhoid toxin’s subunits in virulence, with an emphasis on roles of PltA and PltB.

 2. Despite an extremely narrow host range, what makes S. Typhi so successful? – with an emphasis on Typhoid toxin’s contribution.

 Typhoid fever is one of the most successful and devastating infectious diseases in human history and remains a serious real-world problem that kills 0.2 million and sickens 21 million people every year.
 The etiological agent of typhoid fever is the gram-negative bacterium Salmonella Typhi (S. Typhi), which is adapted solely to humans.
 S. Typhi’s persistent-carriage infection state, exemplified by “Typhoid Mary,” is critical for person-to-person transmission and the continued maintenance of the bacterium within humans.
 If we are to ultimately eradicate typhoid fever, we need to implement strategies inhibiting S. Typhi’s transition to the persistent infection state.
 First, however, we must understand how S. Typhi facilitates transition from the acute infection state to the persistent-carriage infection state.
-Using a humanized mouse model to recreate S. Typhi’s persistent infection, we have identified typhoid toxin as a critical bacterial determinant facilitating the transition of S. Typhi infection to the persistent-carriage infection state.
+Using a humanized mouse model to recreate S. Typhi’s persistent infection, typhoid toxin has been identified as a critical bacterial determinant facilitating the transition of S. Typhi infection to the persistent-carriage infection state.
 We perform a series of experiments to better understand the typhoid toxin-mediated host cell interactive mechanism promoting S. Typhi’s persistent infection.
 We predict that this research will offer critical information for the development of efficacious intervention strategies to better control S. Typhi’s transmission and outbreaks.